 Mostly for me to keep handy, but here’s my official bio:

 Steve Jones has been working with databases and computers for over two decades.
 He has primarily worked with SQL Server since 1991, from v4.2 through SQL Server 2014.
-He has been a DBA in a variety of large and small companies and industries.
+He has been a DBA and developers in a variety of large and small companies and industries.
 In 2001 Steve founded SQLServerCentral with two partners and has been publishing technical articles and facilitating discussions among SQL Server professionals ever since.
 He currently is the full time editor of SQLServerCentral, owned by Red Gate Software.
 Steve is a Microsoft Data Platform MVP and lives on a horse ranch in Colorado.